NEONScience/NEON-Data-Skills/_posts/HYPERSPECTRAL/2014-11-04-About-Hyperspectral-Remote-Sensing-Data.md

 <a href="https://source.opennews.org/en-US/learning/choosing-right-map-projection/" target="_blank">Read more about projections.</a>

-##Making Spatial Data Line Up
+##What Makes Spatial Data Line Up On A Map?
 There are lots of great resources that describe Coordinate Reference systems and projection in greater detail.
-However, for the purposes of this activity, what is important to understand is that data, from the same location, but in different projections ** will not line up in any GIS or other program **.
+However, for the purposes of this activity, what is important to understand is that data, from the same location, but in different projections **will not line up in any GIS or other program**.
 Thus it's important when working with spatial data in a program like R or Python to identify the coordinate reference system applied to the data, and to grab that information and retain it when you process / analyze the data.

 ##Reprojecting Data
 If you run into multiple spatial datasets with varying projections, you can always **reproject** the data so that they are all in the same projection.
 Python and R both have reprojection tools that perform this task.